Florham Campus Residence Halls and Dorms

 For most students, living on campus is one of the most memorable and fulfilling parts of their college experience.
 For many, it marks the first time they've lived on their own, away from family and friends.
 At the Florham Campus, three of every four undergraduate students choose to live in the University's residence halls.

 Twombly Halls, which usually house first-year students, are two traditional-style residence halls, coed by floor, with double rooms and common bathroom facilities.
 Students give high grades to the extra-spacious rooms in the Twomblies.
-The Village features nine suite-style buildings; each has four- or six-person suites with a common living room and bathroom and two or three double bedrooms.
+The Village features nine suite-style buildings; each has six-person suites with a common living room and bathroom and two or three double bedrooms.
 Coed by suite, The Village is fully air-conditioned.
 The Park Avenue Residence Halls have four-person suites, each with its own living room.
+The Rutherford Residence Hall offers independently climate-controlled double rooms each with private bath.

 The residence halls feature: